xmos/lib_xud/module_xud/doc/resource_usage.rst

 a 500MHz device no more than six cores shall execute at any one time when using the XUD.

-This restriction is only a requirement on the tile on which the XUD is running.
+This restriction is only a requirement on the tile on which the ``XUD_Manager`` is running.
-For example, a different tile on an L16 device is unaffected by this restriction.
+For example, the other tile on an L16 device is unaffected by this restriction.

 Clock Blocks
 ------------